 When it comes to choosing CBD products here are some guidelines to help you.

-FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
-These products are not intended to diagnose, treat, cure or prevent any disease.
+FDA Disclosure: These statements have not been evaluated by the Food and Drug Administration.
+These products are not intended to diagnose, treat, cure, or prevent any disease.